reed-harmon95/My2dGame/README.md

     11/13:

-             - Added walking animation for player
+             - Added player sprite and walking animation

+    11/14:

+             - Added tiles and tile manager to draw the background tiles to the screen